Hoshiharetsu/dat-202_sp20/week01/README.md

 [Here it is](../DAT-202_Course_Outline_2020_Spring.docx?raw=true).

 We're going to mess with this schedule a lot over the course of the semester, though.
 Let's start now:
-1. Do you want to do points-based grading or self-assigned grades?
+1. Do we want to do traditional points-based grading or the Darsow approach (self-assigned grades)?
 I'm open to either.
 2. Let's talk a bit about our topics and our planned approach to covering them (see below, "3.
 So, what are we up to this semester?")
-3. Can you live with GitHub, or shall I open our Blackboard shell?
+3. Can we live with GitHub, or shall I open our Blackboard shell?

 ## <span id="plans">3.
 So, what are we up to this semester?</span>